NSSK-organization/learn-markdown/README.md

 ls
 ```

 If you see the names of several files (including one named README.md) you should be good to go!
 All you need is a markdown editor (there are lots of good ones for Linux and MacOS) and/or a text editor.
+Start [here](/tutorial/the_basics.md).

 ## Using GitHub (Windows, Chromebook, MacOS, Linux)

 GitHub comes with a pretty sweet markdown editor already built into it, so if you prefer, you can edit directly from there.
 Just make a fork of the repository and learn away!
+Start [here](https://github.com/NSSK-organization/learn-markdown/blob/main/tutorial/the_basics.md).

 ***